samikshamodi/TwoPassAssembler/README.md

 * An opcode is supplied with too many operands
 * The START statement is missing
 * The END statement is missing
-* The number of instructions exceed 256
+* The memory address of instructions exceed 256

 ## Files and There Uses
 * output.txt